Documentation

 • Storage: 100 MB available space

-• Internet: Required for dictionary lookups and AI features
+• Internet: Required to download dictionary packs and use AI features

 Installation